 3D Battery Structural Defects

 3D X-ray Microscopy has become a gold standard for investigating battery failures and the structural defects that cause them.
 Shown to the right are various failures investigated with Sigray’s EclipseXRM in intact batteries.
 More information and figures can be seen in the article below, published on Cell Reports and using EclipseXRM (previous generation was named PrismaXRM) for the x-ray microscopy images and AttoMap for the microXRF data.

 The formation of Zn dendrites jeopardize the cell cycle life in novel Zn-ion battery schemes.
 Sigray’s EclipseXRM provided the resolution and speed to see the in-situ growth of dendrites.

 The microstructure of electrodes are increasingly of interest because it is now recognized that damage incurred and agglomeration of particles from charging limits the long-term reliability and lifetime.
 TriLambdaXRM provides the resolution needed to see these changes – and because of the non-destructive nature of x-rays, can be used to observe such changes over time or in-operando.

 3D Imaging of Intact Batteries and Batteries in-operando

-Sigray’s PrismaXRM provides submicron high resolution even for large samples and samples placed within in situ cells.
-The flexibility of the PrismaXRM in switching between multiple fields of view allows hierarchical characterization of batteries – from the full FOV to detailed region-of-interest imaging – without requiring de-packaging the battery.
+Sigray’s EclipseXRM provides submicron high resolution even for large samples and samples placed within in situ cells.
+The flexibility of the EclipseXRM in switching between multiple fields of view allows hierarchical characterization of batteries – from the full FOV to detailed region-of-interest imaging – without requiring de-packaging the battery.
 This allows non-destructive identification of problems such as small defects (cracks, particles) and shorts.